 Crape myrtles need irrigation really in two circumstances.
 The first is immediately after transplant.
 It is critical to maintain an evenly moist soil for the first two months or so after transplanting the tree into the landscape.
 Some experts recommend continuing to provide water for the first one or two years.

 The second circumstance is during periods of excessive drought.
-Once a newly planted crape myrtle develops and establishes a good root system two years after planting, it survives perfectly on natural rainfall alone.
-Only when soil becomes bone dry in a seasonal drought and lower leaves show signs of withering or yellowing does a deep irrigation become necessary.
+Once a newly planted crape myrtle develops and establishes a good root system after transplanting, it survives perfectly well on natural rainfall alone.
+Deep irrigation is only required in periods of seasonal drought.
+Lower leaves may show signs of withering or yellowing.

-In newly planted trees, the root zone includes the original root ball and an area about 2 to 4 feet outward in all directions from the trunk.
-Larger, established trees extend their roots 10 to 30 feet beyond the reach of the branch tips.
-Sandy soils drain faster and may need more water to wet the top 2 feet of soil; clay and loamy soils hold more water.
+In newly planted trees, the root zone includes the original root ball and an area several feet outward in all directions from the trunk.
+Larger, established trees extend their roots well beyond the reach of the branch tips.
+Sandy soils drain faster and may need more water to moisten the soil thoroughly, while clay and loamy soils hold more water.

-Crape myrtle trees need the most moisture in the soil profile when they are actively growing -- when the plant displays leaves.
+Crape myrtle trees need the most moisture in the soil profile when they are actively growing — when the plant displays leaves.
 Once the leaves naturally drop away in fall, they don't require irrigation when dormant unless they're newly planted or the soil becomes unusually dry in winter.

-Often, natural rainfall maintains an appropriate soil moisture level for all established trees, and the mulch layer keeps the soil barely moist -- perfect for crape myrtles.
+Often, natural rainfall maintains an appropriate soil moisture level for all established trees, and the mulch layer keeps the soil barely moist — perfect for crape myrtles.
 The mulch also reduces evaporation of water during hot weather and slows the rate of soil drying during seasonal droughts.